kungtiger/tetris/README.md

 - Two random generators: shuffled sequences of all 7 blocks, or completely random
 - Next block preview
 - Highscore list
-- Mouse control via buttons
+- Use arrow keys on your keyboard or optionally buttons on screen
 - Two themes: flat and embossed

 ## Play